altiris4ever/symantec_swv_sws_tools/README.md

 - Pc info: normally using info from _ac folder for streaming agent.
 If that is not found it uses systeminfo

-- Shows all running processes on computer, arranged by alphabet a-x
+- Shows all running processes on computer, arranged by alphabet a-x and using notepad as viewer for output from logfile

-- Show virtual packages and using notepad as viewer
+- Show virtual packages and using notepad as viewer for output from logfile

 - Show package properties and using notepad as viewer (also supports wildcards * if you want to do operation on all layers)